TruClient/UISamples/UI Features.md

 Each framework may have a different name for the same feature, so I may have taken liberties with the names of folders/features.

+The table below is copied from an Excel spreadsheet for easier sorting.
 Github naturally sorts folders in alphabetical order, so that's how they are presented here.

-The table below is copied from an Excel spreadsheet for easier sorting.

-The **Type** values are:
+Values under the **Type** are:

  * **Mobile** - capabilties only avaialable in mobile smart phones.
  * **Widget** - a UI control that bring the richness of desktop applications to the Web.